mashingan/modern-opengl-notes/readme.md

 after we enable it.
 The vertices representation also adds `Z` in the position coordinate so we change our shader from `vec2` to `vec3`.

+12. `depthstencil_cubereflect.nim`
+As usual, this time we continue the previous notes with additional reflection cube and a planar surface.
+The planar vertices are added in existing `vertices` array so we draw it 6 vertices with offset of 36 vertices (`glDrawArrays(GL_TRIANGLES, 36, 6)`).
+As the reflected cube, we transform it to below in Z axis, and then scale it with each vector direction (`vec3(1, 1, -1)`).
+Lastly we draw the all vertices cube again for the reflected cube.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org